Optelian

-Founded in 2002, Optelian Access Networks Corporation (Optelian) is a privately owned and operated Intuitive Packet Optical Networking company.
+Optelian Access Networks Corporation was a telecommunications company founded in 2002.
 Optelian has two headquarters – one in Ottawa, Ontario (Canada) and the other in Marietta, Georgia (U.S.).
 The company has both product development and local manufacturing based in Ottawa.
 Initially producing passive networking components, Optelian has added active products for service providers, wireless applications, utilities, research and education, cloud and data center, or any other enterprise.

-In 2012, Deloitte ranked Optelian as #39 on Canadian Fast 50 and #302 on North American Fast 500.
-Optelian has also won the Ottawa Business Journal Top 10 Fastest Growing Companies in Ottawa award for 2011, 2012 and 2013.

 History

 In 2002, Dave Weymouth and Mike Perry founded Optelian after realizing that there was a gap they could fill in the optical transport market.
 The company began creating passive optical components, and then expanded to active solutions, including packet optical networking, based on customer feedback.

 Optelian now designs and develops optical transport network components for over 200 service providers, utilities, research and development, data center and cloud, and other enterprises in North America and around the world.
 Optelian has delivered more than 20,000 systems with over 300,000 wavelengths installed.